Brubaker, Bucs open doubleheader with 7-0 win over Rockies

 TRAINER’S ROOM

 Rockies: Trevor Story was placed on the 10-day injured list retroactive to May 28 with right elbow inflammation, stemming from a play in the second game of the doubleheader against the Mets on Thursday.
-The two-time All-Star shortstop left in the third inning after collecting a groundball from Cameron Maybin and making a spinning throw for the out at first.
+The two-time All-Star shortstop left in the third inning after fielding a groundball from Cameron Maybin and making a spinning throw for the out at first.
+Black said an MRI has not been scheduled, but would take place Monday or Tuesday if there is one.

 Pirates: OF Ka’ai Tom (wrist) was reinstated from the injured list and served as the 27th man on the roster for the doubleheader.